GYG-be/gyg-be.github.io/_posts/2025-03-18-250Q-Gratitude-Igniter.md

 ---
 layout: post
-title:  "250 Scripture-Based Questions for Christian Growth and Transformation"
+title:  "Gratitude Igniter -- Assistance In Christian Growth and Transformation"
 date:   2025-03-18 00:00:01
 categories: HolyHour
 ---

+# Gratitude Igniter - Assistance In Christian Growth and Transformation

 This is about Lectio Divina dayplanning during Holy Hour and the ***gratitude igniter*** basis for sparking gratitude journaling, ie "*Why am I grateful to God  for this verse or verses on this topic?*" ... meditating on one topical area, perhaps picking one specific question for the area, for each 30-min time-block throughout the week ... with 180 during the week and 70 on Sunday, along with a strategy implementation session to *shuffle the deck* for the upcoming week.